summitradio/k3ng-rotator/600-Interface-Protocols-Options-and-Tweaking.md

 * P45 - switch to 450 degree mode

 Additionally, the output of the B, C, and C2 commands is slightly different than in GS-232A emulation.

+Beyond the commands above, GS-232A and B are essentially functionally the same.
+If A works OK for your setup, there's no pressing need to change to B.

 ## Yaesu Timed Buffer Commands